Chase, Wisconsin

-Chase is a town in Oconto County, Wisconsin The population was 2,082 at the time of the 2000 census.
+Chase is a town in Oconto County, Wisconsin, United States.
+The population was 3,178 at the time of the 2020 census.

 The unincorporated communities of Chase and South Chase are located in the town.
 The unincorporated community of Krakow is also located partially in the town.
 The town of Chase did have a post office that was established in 1890, until it was discontinued in 1907.
-The town was established in 1873 as St. Nathans.
-The name was changed to Chase in 1890.
+The town was established in 1873 as St. Nathans and was changed to Chase in 1890.

 The Hillbert Settlement along Highway C was located in the town.
 Although the settlement was never an officially named place, it does show up on public documents.
 The settlement once had a cheese factory, multiple churches, and a cemetery.
 The only church that remains today is the Catholic Church.
 The settlement now is a small area along Highway C.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.2 square miles (91.1 km^{2}), of which, 35.1 square miles (91.0 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.09%) is water.
+According to the United States Census Bureau, the town has a total area of 35.2 square miles (91.1 km^{2}), of which 35.1 square miles (91.0 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.09%) is water.